-Additional research recommended by the Commission confirmed that there is no uniform, nationwide approach to a non-biological parent's inheritance from a child in the absence of a will.
-Further, recent legislation concerning this area of law indicates that the Legislature is aware of this issue and has elected not to modify the current law.
-Based on this, the Commission will discontinue further work in this area absent a legislative request for additional work on this subject matter.
+The research requested by the Commission confirmed that there is no uniform, nationwide approach to a non-biological parent's inheritance from a child in the absence of a will.
+Further, recent legislation indicates that the Legislature is aware of this issue and elected not to modify the current law.
+Based on the foregoing, Staff recommends that the Commission conclude its work in this area as a stand-alone project.

-qualified to bring a Portee claim), but see Toms v.
+40 Courts historically have considered a relationship's substance, and not just its label, in deciding whether a plaintiff may sustain a cause of action under a statute.
+See Dunphy v.
+Gregor, 261 N.J.
+Super.
+110 (1992) (fianceé of decedent qualified to bring a Portee claim), but see Toms v.
 Dee Rose Furniture, 262 N.J.
 Super.
 446 (1993) (common-law wife of decedent could not recover dependency benefits under workers' compensation statute).